Add your custom HTML here

 The three tiers: budget, mid-range, and premium

-How much you spend really comes down to how often you play and how long you want the glove to last.
-If you're playing a handful of games a summer, a budget pick is totally fine — but if you're committed to a full season or two, stepping up a tier is usually worth it.
+How much you spend really depends on how often you'll play and how important feel and durability are to you.
+If you're playing a handful of games a summer, a budget glove is totally fine — but if you're on a regular league schedule, it might be worth stepping up a tier.

 Not yet rated